-Over the last 25 years Uganda has made great strides in reducing poverty: it is one of the few Sub-Saharan African countries that achieved the Millennium Development Goal of halving the proportion of people living in poverty between 1990 and 2015, and it reached this goal five years ahead of time (Duponchel, McKay et. al. 2015).
-Even so, Figure 1 indicates that high income inequality remains: as measured by the Gini coefficient - where a coefficient of 0 represents perfect equality and a coefficient of 1 perfect inequality - inequality has fluctuated around 0.4 since the beginning of this millennium (MoFPED, 2014).
-A growing body of international evidence suggests that high income inequality may slow growth (Berg and Ostry 2011, Ostry et al 2014) and can also have negative effects on socio-economic stability (Bardhan, 2015).
+Over the last 25 years Uganda has made great strides in reducing poverty; it is one of the few Sub-Saharan African countries that achieved the Millennium Development Goal of halving the proportion of people living in poverty between 1990 and 2015, and it reached this goal five years ahead of time.1 Even so, figure 1 indicates that high income inequality remains: as measured by the Gini coefficient - where a coefficient of 0 represents perfect equality and a coefficient of 1 perfect inequality - inequality has fluctuated around 0.4 since the beginning of this millennium.2 A growing body of international evidence suggests that high income inequality may slow growth3 and can also have negative effects on socio-economic stability4.
 In recognition of the negative effects of income inequality, the Ugandan government has repeatedly declared the reduction of income inequality a priority policy goal (see the Uganda National Development Plans I and II, for example).

-Figure 1 Gini Index of Inequality, Uganda, 1992-2013
+Figure 1: Gini Index of Inequality in Uganda, 1992-2013